Lectio Divina: 2nd Sunday of Lent (C)

 to help us in our personal reflection.

-a) What pleased you most in this episode of the Transfiguration?
+a) What did you like most in this episode of the Transfiguration?
 Why?

 b) Who are those who go to the mountain with Jesus?
 Why do they go?

 c) Moses and Elijah appear on the mountain next to Jesus.
-What is the significance of these two persons from the Old Testament for Jesus, for the disciples for the community in the 80s?
-And for us today?
+What is the significance of these two people from the Old Testament for Jesus, for the disciples, for the community in the 80s and for us today?

 d) Which prophecy from the Old Testament is fulfilled in the words of the Father concerning Jesus?

-e) What is the attitude of the disciples during this episode?
+e) What is the disciples’ attitude during this episode?

 f) Has there been a transfiguration in your life?
-How have such experiences of transfiguration helped you to fulfil your mission better?
+How have such experiences of transfiguration helped you to fulfill your mission better?

 g) Compare Luke’s description of the Transfiguration of Jesus (Lk 9:28-36) with his description of the agony of Jesus in the Garden (Lk 22:39-46).
 Try to see whether there are any similarities.
 What is the significance of these similarities?